-- 15. The Committee must carry out the following audit and oversight activities in respect of the financial administration of the First Nation: - (a) make recommendations to the Council on the selection, engagement and performance of an auditor; - (b) receive assurances on the independence of a proposed or appointed auditor;
+15. The Committee must carry out the following audit and oversight activities in respect of the financial administration of the Squiala First Nation:

+(a) make recommendations to the Council on the selection, engagement and performance of an auditor;

+(b) receive assurances on the independence of a proposed or appointed auditor;

-- (c) review and make recommendations to the Council on the planning, conduct and results of audit activities: - (d) periodically review and make recommendations to the Council on policies and procedures on reimbursable expenses and perquisites of the councillors, officers and employees of the First Nation; - (e) monitor financial reporting risks and risk of fraud and the effectiveness of mitigating controls for those risks taking into consideration the cost of implementing those controls; - (f) conduct a review of this Law under section 80 and, where appropriate, recommend amendments to the Council; and - (g) periodically review and make recommendations to the Council on the terms of reference of the Committee.
+(c) review and make recommendations to the Council on the planning, conduct and results of audit activities;

+(d) periodically review and make recommendations to the Council on policies and procedures on honoraria reimbursable expenses and other exclusive benefits of the councillors, officers and employees of the Squiala First Nation;

+(e) monitor financial reporting risks and risk of fraud and the effectiveness of mitigating controls for those risks taking into consideration the cost of implementing those controls;

+(f) conduct a review of this Law under section 80 and, where appropriate, recommend amendments to the Council; and

+(g) periodically review and make recommendations to the Council on the terms of reference of the Committee.